simmons-tech/dashboard/README.md

 * Modify settings.py to search the new static directory
 * Add the widget to dashboard/templates/index.html, document the widget with comments
 * Add script to index.html

+#License and Warranty

+Copyright 2013 Simmons Hall

+Licensed under LGPL3 (the "License").
+You may not use this work except in compliance with the License.
+You may obtain a copy of the License at http://opensource.org/licenses/lgpl-3.0.html.

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.